top of page

 Craniofacial physical therapy stabilizes the entire "stool" by addressing every contributing factor:

-• Manual Therapy Specialized techniques (more targeted than massage) focus on muscle lengthening and releasing deep tension patterns.
+• Manual Therapy: Specialized techniques (more targeted than massage) focus on muscle lengthening and releasing deep tension patterns.

-• Manipulation & Mobilization Restores proper alignment of your neck, head, and jaw—addressing the foundation that supports healthy jaw function.
+• Manipulation & Mobilization: Restores proper alignment of your neck, head, and jaw—addressing the foundation that supports healthy jaw function.

-• Progressive Strengthening Targeted exercises build stability in the muscles around these joints, helping them maintain their improved positions.
+• Progressive Strengthening: Targeted exercises build stability in the muscles around these joints, helping them maintain their improved positions.

-• Lifestyle Education Learn daily modifications that reduce stress and irritation on your face and jaw, preventing future flare-ups.
+• Lifestyle Education: Learn daily modifications that reduce stress and irritation on your face and jaw, preventing future flare-ups.

 The result?
-Instead of playing whack-a-mole with symptoms, you're actually solving the
+Instead of playing whack-a-mole with symptoms, you're actually solving the underlying problems.
+Many people experience significant improvement or complete resolution of their TMJ symptoms with this comprehensive approach.

 Your therapist will also recognize if other specialists (like ENT doctors or oral surgeons) need to be part of your care team for the best possible outcome.